gamemanual0/gm0/source/docs/software/common-issues.rst

 Exceptions are events that occur during the execution of a program, disrupting the normal flow of instructions, used in error events or problems that arise during runtime.
 A exception can be catched to avoid propagation, otherwise any exception that's not handled will cause the program flow to stop immediately.

-Some types of exceptions include:
+Some common types of exceptions include:

 - **NullPointerException**